kamicollo/get-clean-data-project/CodeBook.md

 ##Raw data

 The output files provided are based on a [human activity dataset collected using smartphones](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)).
-See [README](README] for details.
+See [README](README,md) for details.
 The output files essentially combine and subset the data included in the original dataset.

 ##Data included